Vannevelj/vannevel.net/src/pages/articles/2023-10-30---Exploring-Object-Layouts/index.md

 |=======================================================================|
 ```

-This confirms out WinDbg findings: padding is applied to the end of the object and we're seeing 16 bytes of overhead.
+This confirms our WinDbg findings: padding is applied to the end of the object and we're seeing 16 bytes of overhead.

 # Conclusion